mjykxz17/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed person list.
 The index must be a positive integer: 1, 2, 3, …

 + Deletion by name:
-    + When providing a `NAME` to delete (e.g., `delete n/John Doe`), PropertyPal will match and delete **all** persons whose full name exactly matches `John Doe` (case-insensitive matching is used internally).
+    + When providing a `NAME` to delete (e.g., `delete n/John Doe`), PropertyPal will match and delete **all** persons whose full name exactly matches `John Doe` (case-insensitive).
 If the name matches multiple entries, the application will display a confirmation warning listing all matched entries and append a note such as:
         +  `Note: Multiple entries found for 'John Doe' — all matching entries will be deleted.`
         +  You can then type `yes` to confirm or `no` to abort.<br>
            ![deleting multiple names](images/deleteMultipleNames.png)